jayasuryat/Rick-and-Morty/README.md

 - [x] Migrate to `buildSrc`
 - [x] Migrate to `GraphQl` client
 - [x] Add pagination for 'list screens'
-- [x] Add shared element transitions for view based implemtation
+- [x] Add shared element transitions for view based implementation
-- [x] Enhance overall page animations for view based implemtation
+- [x] Enhance overall page animations for view based implementation
 - [x] Migrate to `Jetpack Compose`
 - [ ] Improve router implementation
-- [ ] Add animations to the `Jetpack Compose` implemtation
+- [ ] Add animations to the `Jetpack Compose` implementation

 ## Getting started
 This project doesn't require setting up any API key and can be built and run using the latest version of Android Studio Arctic Fox (stable channel) (tested with 2020.3.1 Patch 3).
 You just need to clone the project and are pretty much ready to go.